How do you know that you need life insurance?

 If you do decide to get one for your kid, make sure that you get adequate health and life cover first.

-Insurance for adolescent Pinoy
+Insurance for young, single Pinoy

 The need for coverage among single people is normally lower compared to other age brackets especially for those who are still in school.
 The only factors would be the risk of being critically ill and funeral costs.